Intermittent Fasting - My Discoveries and Experience So Far

 Gives an added edge to weight management

 So this first benefit should be quite obvious.
 Intermittent fasting does accelerate weight loss (within reason obviously).
-Now, this has nothing to do with calories, and anybody doing my ‘Diet Another Day’ programme will know how I feel about the calorie model of weight management.
+Now, this has nothing to do with calories, and anybody that has followed my work for any length of time will know how I feel about the calorie model of weight management.
 Intermittent fasting works on a different, and very simplistic mechanisms.
 What we need to remember is that our bodies are designed to respond adequately to feast and famine.
 During the biggest chunk of our evolution Humans had times when food was abundant, and times when food was scarce.
 We have responses to both of these situations hardwired into our DNA.

 When we eat, our blood sugar rises and the body produces the hormone insulin.
 The amount of this produced will be influenced by the macronutrient (protein, fat, carbohydrate) composition of the meal in question.
 When blood sugar rises and insulin production goes up we are in what is termed the fed state.
 We can use some of this available energy straight away, and we can store some in the form of glycogen.
 This however uses only a smallish amount of the available energy.
 We can only burn so much, we can only store so much glycogen.
 Any left over will be shuttled to the liver and converted into a type of fat called triacylglecerol by means of a reaction called lipogenesis.
 This creates a form of stored energy that can be shuttled away in unlimited amounts for when food supplies are low and can then be released as a fuel source.
 How often does that happen to most of us?!
 When food intake goes down, insulin goes down, glycogen is used (although remember we have a small supply of that), then once glycogen stores have been used, we shift over to tapping in to fat stores as an energy source.